 11. Magnolia Plantation and Gardens

 Nestled on 464 acres along the banks of the Ashley River, Magnolia Plantation dates back to 1676.
-Thomas and Ann Drayton started the estate as a rice plantation.
-Reverend John Grimke-Drayton developed the now famous gardens after he inherited the property in the 1840s.
+Thomas and Ann Drayton started the estate as a rice plantation and Reverend John Grimke-Drayton developed the now famous gardens after he inherited the property in the 1840s.

 READ MORE ⇒ Visiting Magnolia Plantation with Pets

-We hope that gives you a good starting point for your pet friendly trip to Charleston.
+We hope this gives you a good starting point for your pet friendly trip to Charleston.
 If you know of any other great spots we missed, please share them in the comments below!